-Federal column Fill in the amount from line 15b of federal Form 1040 or line 10b of Form 1040A.
+Federal column Fill in the amount from line 15b of federal Form 1040 or line 11b of Form 1040A.

-Wisconsin column Nonresidents - don't fill in any amount on line 9.
-Part-year and full-year residents - fill in the taxable amount of IRA distributions you received while a Wisconsin resident.
+Wisconsin column Nonresidents - don't fill in any amount on line 9 (see Exception below).
+Part-year and full-year residents - fill in the taxable amount of IRA distributions you received while a Wisconsin resident (see Exception below).